yunaxin/Spotify_Predictive_Model/README.md

 **Significance level**: 0.05

+After performing the permutation test, we obtained a p-value of 0.0.
+Since the p-value is less than 0.05, we reject the null hypothesis.
+This suggests that the missingness of `tempo` does depend on `track_genre`.

-Test 2: Release Year and Tempo
+#### Test 2: Release Year and Tempo

 **Null Hypothesis**: The missingness of `tempo` does not depend on a track's `release_year`.
 **Alternative Hypothesis**: The missingness of `tempo` depends on a track's `release_year`.